schrodingersbox/spec_cat/README.md

 It also writes a .tmp file to replace the old ground truth if it's gone stale.

-e.g.  #foo produces a gnarly string too nasty to copy and paste into code.
+e.g.  #foo produces a gnarly string too nasty to copy and paste into spec code.

      foo.should eql_file( 'spec/data/foo.json' )